piesecurity/WindowsEventsToCSVTimeline/README.md

 ### Getting Started

-To Collect All of the Logs!
+Collect All of the Logs!
 ```
 .\Gather-LogsToTimeLine.ps1 -output "c:\Logs"

 #Now copy your log files back to your analysis system
 ```

-To Parse All of the Logs!
+Parse All of the Logs!
 ```
 .\Parse-LogsToTimeLine.ps1 -LogFolder "C:\Logs" -outputfile MyTimeline.csv
 ```